manfromarce/DocSharp/README.md

 - DocSharp.Docx: convert DOCX to Markdown (and possibly other formats in the future).
 This project is still in early development.
 - DocSharp.Markdown: convert Markdown to DOCX using a custom Markdig renderer.

 There is no common DOM to manipulate documents or generate them from scatch, this library is for conversion only.

-To manipulate Office Open XML documents, you can use the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) or other libraries built on top of it: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler).
+Additional features which allow easier creation and manipulation of OpenXML documents may be added in the future, for now you can use the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) directly or other libraries built on top of it: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler).

 ### Supported features